apache/spark/docs/running-on-kubernetes.md

     Name of the driver pod.
 In cluster mode, if this is not set, the driver pod name is set to "spark.app.name" suffixed by the current timestamp to avoid name conflicts.
 In client mode, if your application is running inside a pod, it is highly recommended to set this to the name of the pod your driver is running in.
-Setting this value in client mode allows the driver to inform the cluster that your application's executor pods should be deleted when the driver pod is deleted.
+Setting this value in client mode allows the driver to become the owner of its executor pods, which in turn allows the executor pods to be garbage collecfted by the cluster.
   </td>
 </tr>
 <tr>